der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 String|Match type of this keyword.

 ## <a name="getstats"></a>getStats
-Returns statistics for the keyword.
+Returns statistics for this keyword.

 ### Returns: